mas-bandwidth/netcode/README.md

 For a complete technical specification, read the [netcode 1.0 standard](https://github.com/networkprotocol/netcode.io/blob/master/STANDARD.md).

-# Can I use netcode.io from inside a browser?

-Yes.
-You can do that using [netcode.io-browser](https://github.com/RedpointGames/netcode.io-browser)
+If you want to use netcode.io from inside a browser, you can do that using [netcode.io-browser](https://github.com/RedpointGames/netcode.io-browser)

 # How can I help?